Komodo96/SGD213_Task-2-GreenGeckoStudiosWiki/Archive/Overview/outcomes.md

 # Outcomes

-The outcomes to this project should be that we have a working prototype for a doom-like FPS Template that can be easily edited by the player. more specifically, there should be the following with the creation and completion of the project:
+The outcomes to this project should be that we have a working prototype for a classic FPS Template that can be easily edited by the client.
+Specifically, there should be the following with the creation and completion of the project:
 All Weapon Functions should be modifiable through the editor. there should be at least a main menu with a start and exit button, in addition to settings and a HUD.
 A functional but very simple AI should be present with the ability to look at the player and walk around in a patrol pattern.